cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The following terms are used throughout this document to describe the operations, roles, and behaviors of HPKE:

-- Initiator (I): Sender of an encrypted message.
+- Sender (S): Entity which sends an encrypted message.
-- Responder (R): Recipient of an encrypted message.
+- Recipient (R): Entity which receives an encrypted message.
 - Ephemeral (E): A fresh random value meant for one-time use.
 - `(skX, pkX)`: A KEM key pair used in role X; `skX` is the private key and `pkX` is the public key